nikhilnagrale2/OOPS/README.md

 ## Object

-- Object is a run-time entity.
+- Object is a run-time entity having attributes and behavior.
 It is an instance of the class.
 An object can represent a person, place or any other item.
 An object can operate on both data members and member functions.
 - These objects are provided memory when instantiated, that means memory is provided dynamically & hence called Run Time Entities.
 Easy way to understand this concept is - Objects don't occupy memory at the time writing the source code.

 _C++ Syntax (for object):_